 iCSS is built on the success of the Kent Interdisciplinary Research Centre in Cyber Security (KirCCS), which achieved recognition as an Academic Centre of Excellence in Cyber Security Research (ACE-CSR) from 2015-2017 and again from 2018-2023 by the National Cyber Security Centre (NCSC), part of the UK Government Communications Headquarters (GCHQ).
 The institute works with a wide range of external partners to carry out its aims.

 The University of Kent is a UK government recognised ACE-CSR (Academic Centre of Excellence in Cyber Security Research), one of only 19 such centres in the UK.
-The current recognition will last until late 2023.
+The current recognition started in 2018 and will last until late 2023.
 The previous recognition was from 2015 to 2017.
 ACEs-CSR are jointly funded by the NCSC (National Cyber Security Centre, part of GHCQ) and the EPSRC (Engineering and Physical Sciences Research Council, part of UKRI).